MustacescuPaul/stackoverflow-light/README.md

 ## API versioning

 This project leverages API Gateway Stages for versioning.
 It is currently deploying to the `v1` stage.

+## Functionalities

+I didn't get a chance to implement:

+- Analytics
+- Get number of votes and andswers on the list of questions
+- Vote functionality
+- WebSockets for duplex communication

 ## Database choice